-As well as populating Target Tracker and The Manor Tracker, the results feed into regular reports to parents; both written reports and face to face parent-teacher meetings.
+All results feed into regular reports to parents; both written reports and face to face parent-teacher meetings.
 Assessment results are used to inform teachers' own understanding of their pupils, and allow fine-tuning of planning for the progress of both cohorts and individual pupils.